ceph/ceph/doc/cephfs/index.rst

 Once you have a healthy Ceph Storage Cluster with at least one Ceph Metadata Server, you may create and mount your Ceph Filesystem.
-Ensure that you client has network connectivity and the proper authentication keyring.
+Ensure that your client has network connectivity and the proper authentication keyring.

 .. toctree::